RomanJ55/Java-Sorting-Algo-Visualizer/README.md

  - using Swing for the GUI
  - exploring Interfaces and Enums
  - using Threading for the visualisations
- - may not be optimal coded(and messy) since I'm still exploring Java and its libraries

 Program supports:
  - Soring Algorithms: